GentiSe/RectangleAssignment/README.md

 - Click the "Fetch Initial Dimensions" button to load the rectangle's dimensions.
 - Resize the rectangle by dragging the corners.
 - The perimeter will update automatically and be posted to the backend.
+- The first item in the backend will be fetched always.

 # API Endpoints
 - GET /api/v1/rectangle-dimensions: Fetch initial rectangle dimensions.